asreview/asreview/DEVELOPMENT.md

 REACT_APP_API_URL=http://localhost:5010 npm start
 ```

-Alternative is to add this `REACT_APP_API_URL` to the `.env` file in the
+Alternative is to add this `REACT_APP_API_URL` to the `.env.development` file in the
 `/asreview/webapp` folder.
 Override this config file with a local version
-(e.g. `/asreview/webapp/.env.local`).
+(e.g. `/asreview/webapp/.env.development.local`).
 More information https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env.

 ## Testing